devlucasteixeira/nlw-esports/Readme.md

 [ ] - WEB: It was developed with react and ta TailwindCSS<br>
 [ ] - MOBILE: It was developed with react native

-To download the project's dependencies use the command 'npm install'
+To download the project's dependencies use the command <strong>'npm install' </strong>